irinanic88/irinanic88/README.md

 :fist_right::fist_left: I am currently looking for a Junior Front-end position to learn and work on real-life projects constantly interacting with a team.

-:mountain_bicyclist: I love learning new things, reading, old cinema, yoga, hiking and dancing.
+:mountain_bicyclist: I love learning new things, reading, old movies, yoga, hiking and dancing.

 ### Contact me: